South African Filmmaking

 Pappa Lap is a classic 1971 Afrikaans drama directed by Jans Rautenbach with Koos Roets as cinematographer.
 It explores the touching relationship between a widowed father and his 17-year-old daughter.
 The story revolves around her dreams of attending her matric farewell in a beautiful dress, while her father secretly sacrifices his beloved pigeons to make her dream come true.
 VIEW FILM

 • A story of friendship, adventure, and rediscovering joy in old age, the South African comedy-drama Die Kwiksilwers features a widow in her 80s and her three elderly friends as they embark on a hilarious road trip across the Karoo to witness a meteor shower in Sutherland.
-In cinemas from 2 May.
 Review

 • Die Dekonstruksie van Retta Blom is a South African drama that tells of a woman (Antoinette Louw) who believes her life is perfect—until she discovers that her husband of 26 years has been living a double life.
-In cinemas from 23 May.
+Based on Zelda Bezuidenhout’s best seller, it is directed by Pieter Grobbelaar and written by Henriëtta Gryffenberg.
+It is based on the popular novel by Zelda Bezuidenhout.
+Read more / TRAILER

 FILMS LISTED ALPHABETICALLY